-We recommend planting lilies and marginal plants in pots rather then directly in the bottom of the pond.
+We recommend planting lilies and marginal plants in pots rather than directly in the bottom of the pond.
 This makes maintenance easier by making the containers retrievable.
 All of the plants should have at least 5 hours of direct sunlight for maximum growth.
 Fertilize throughout the growing season using fertilizer tablets at the rate of 1 for every gallon of soil in pot.

 Tropical Water Lilies

 Should be planted in pots at least 2 to 3 gallon size.
-Fill the pot half full with aquatic potting soil add fertilizer tablets, then continue to fill the pot with soil to about 2 inches from the top.
+Fill the pot half full with aquatic potting soil, add fertilizer tablets, then continue to fill the pot with soil to about 2 inches from the top.
 The rhizome should be set upright with the roots buried gently in the soil.
 Make sure the tip of the rhizome is not buried.
 Next add an inch or two of gravel in order to prevent the soil from escaping from the container.
 Remember to keep the gravel away from the crown of the rhizome.
 The plant can now be lowered into the water slowly to a depth of approximately 6 inches.
 As the plant grows it can be lowered deeper remembering to keep the lily pads on the water surface.
-Tropical lilies can not tolerate cold temperatures and should not be planted until the water reaches a temperature of at least 70 degrees.
+Tropical lilies cannot tolerate cold temperatures and should not be planted until the water reaches a temperature of at least 70 degrees.
 Planting too early can cause dormancy and restrict growth of the plant.
 Tropicals bloom from late spring through early fall, depending on the weather.

 Hardy Water Lilies

 Hardy lilies are planted in much the same way as tropicals.
 The rhizome should be planted at one edge of the pot with the rhizome planted at an angle of about 45 degrees with the crown exposed.
 Remember to add fertilizer, use a good aquatic soil and top the soil with an inch or two of gravel.
-Lower hardy lily into pond as you would a tropical lily.
+Lower the hardy lily into pond as you would a tropical lily.
 Hardy lilies should be planted in early spring.
 They bloom from June through September depending on the weather, they become dormant during the colder months and should be kept in the deepest part of the pond.
 As spring approaches growth will begin again.

 Marginal or Bog Plants

-Marginal/Bog plants should be planted in individual pots of at least one gallon size Most of our marginal/bog plants are grown in 2 inch net pots and it is recommended that you plant without removing these net pots as not to damage the roots.
-Plant as you would the lilies but when adding fertilizer tablets, use 1 tablet for 1 gallon pot and 2 tablets for 2 or 3 gallon pot size Marginal plants should be lowered to a depth of only 2 to 3 inches above top of pot.
-Remember, tropical marginal plants can not tolerate cold temperatures.
+Marginal/Bog plants should be planted in individual pots of at least one gallon size.
+Most of our marginal/bog plants are grown in 2 inch net pots and it is recommended that you plant without removing these net pots as not to damage the roots.
+Plant as you would the lilies but when adding fertilizer tablets, use 1 tablet for 1 gallon pot and 2 tablets for 2 or 3 gallon pot size.
+Marginal plants should be lowered to a depth of only 2 to 3 inches above top of pot.
+Remember, tropical marginal plants cannot tolerate cold temperatures.

 These plants require no planting.
 Simply place them in the water and they will grow.
 Feed during growing season with liquid aquatic fertilizer.
 Floating plants desire warm temperatures and cannot tolerate a frost.